owntracks/recorder/README.md

 (The rules of the game for using Google as reverse geocoder changed in May 2018; make sure to check Google's Map Project documentation before using this)

+Note that if you are testing reverse geo lookups, even with different providers, the data is cached; using identical location publishes will not trigger a fresh lookup.

 `--debug` enables a bit of additional debugging on stderr.

 ## Configuration file